 Short Session and Late Starting Classes

-You may register for late starting or short session classes in person in Student Services (FSM 101) until the class begins.
+You may register for late starting or short session classes in person in Student Services (FSM building, room 101) until the class begins.
 Registration change deadlines and refund periods are as follows:

 - Last day to drop and receive a 100% refund: Start day of class plus 5 business days or regular refund deadline if class starts during week 1 of semester

 - Last day to add a class: 2nd day class meets